Summer Learning Loss

 How can I help?:

-Your donation will pay for staff, curriculum, supplies and fun prizes for the kids.
+Give a monetary donation.
+Your donation will pay for staff, curriculum, supplies, and fun prizes for the kids.
 A donation of any size is greatly appreciated!